 Akua Ink- Lamp Black

-We recommend purchasing materials from Dick Blick.
+Materials are available for purchase at the Berkeley Art Studio.
+You can also purchase materials from Blick.
 The link for the materials list is here.

 Faculty, staff & alumni: $110